login to members site

 John Stockton

 This next point is very important.
-A good passer knows how to open the passing lanes by making a pass-fake in one direction, and then passing the opposite direction.
+A good passer knows how to open the passing lanes by making a pass-fake (see video) in one direction, and then passing the opposite direction.
 Legendary coach Bob Knight has said that two of the most important and under-taught fundamentals are the pass-fake and the shot-fake.

 We use the phrase, "fake a pass to make a pass."
 Making a ball fake, head bob, pass fake, or just looking the opposite direction ("looking the defender off") will often open the desired passing lane.
 Do not look right at the receiver and "telegraph" the pass.